zenzen26/Automatic-Inventory-System-using-Excel/README.md

 - Always **save your work** after major updates.
 - Ensure macros are enabled; otherwise, the automation features will not work.
-- Manual updates to “All Records” are **not recommended** — always use macros to keep data integrity.
 - For troubleshooting or bug reporting, please contact me via email.